-At the beginning of 2015, the Norwegian Competition Authority was responsible for the national price comparison website for electricity contracts, as they had been since 1998.
-The website offered price comparisons within three clearly defined types of contracts, and assisted the customer in evaluating the offers presented and choose a supplier.
-On 31 August 2015 a new and more comprehensive price comparison tool was launched.
-The Norwegian Consumer Council (Forbrukerrådet) operates the new tool, which contains information about all offers available in the market.
-It ranks contracts according to s the estimated total cost of energy including network tariffs and taxes.
+The Norwegian Consumer Council (Forbrukerrådet) operates the Norwegian price comparison tool, which contains information about all offers available in the market.
+It ranks contracts according to the estimated total cost of energy including network tariffs and taxes.
 NVE advises customers in the retail market to use the price comparison website whenever they choose a supplier, and all DSOs are obliged to inform their customers about the price comparison tool.

-NVE regulates the collection of information for Forbrukerrådet's new price comparison tool under the Energy Act regulations.
-Previously, many suppliers had made their contracts negligible for presentation on the price comparison website.
-Consequently, many contracts offered in the market were not available for comparison.
-When developing new regulations for collecting information for Forbrukerrådet's price comparison tool, a key principle for NVE was to ensure that all contracts in the market are presented in the price comparison tool.
+NVE regulates the collection of information for Forbrukerrådet's price comparison tool under the Energy Act regulations.
+When developing the regulations for collecting information for Forbrukerrådet's price comparison tool, a key principle for NVE was to ensure that all contracts in the market are presented in the price comparison tool.

 There are no regulated prices in Norway.
 Customers who have not yet chosen a supplier, shall the first six weeks be served by the network company (supplier of last resort) at a price that is maximum øre/kWh 5 excl.
 VAT (or øre/kWh 6.25 incl.
 VAT) above spot price.
-After 6 weeks, the supplier of last resort is obliged to set the price so that the customers are provided with an incentive to find a supplier in the energy market.
+After 6 weeks, the supplier of last resort is obliged to set the price in a way that incentivises the customers to find a supplier in the energy market.